GESIS-Methods-Hub/guidelines-for-methods/method-checklist.md

 # Method publishing checklist

-Please comply with the checklists to ensure your content is ready for publishing on the [Methods Hub portal](https://methodshub.gesis.org/).
+Please comply with the following checklist to ensure your content is ready for publishing on the [Methods Hub portal](https://methodshub.gesis.org/).

 | | Method publishing checklist|